libdebug/libdebug/docs/stopping_events/debugging_flow.md

 The `hit_on()` function is used to check if the stopping event was the cause of the process stopping.
 It is particularly useful when debugging multithreaded applications, as it takes a [ThreadContext](../../from_pydoc/generated/state/thread_context) as a parameter.
 Refer to [multithreading](../../multithreading/multithreading) for more information.

 ### :material-arrow-decision: Hijacking
 Hijacking is a powerful feature that allows you to change the flow of the process when a stopping event is hit.
 It is available for both syscalls and signals, but currently not for other stopping events.
-When registering an hijack for a compatible stopping event, that execution flow will be replaced with another.
+When registering a hijack for a compatible stopping event, that execution flow will be replaced with another.

 <figure markdown="span">
   ![Hijack of a Signal](../../assets/hijack.webp#only-light){ width="90%" }